WooCommerce vs Drupal Commerce. Compare Cart Dossiers

 Benefits: flexible, beautiful, user-friendly

 Having analyzed the dossiers of two shopping carts you have definitely noticed the differences between two of them.
 First of all, the crucial distinctive feature of each cart is the CMS it is built on.
-For WooCommerce it is WordPress which is claimed to be most user and SEO friendly content management system for now.
+For WooCommerce it is WordPress which continues to be recognized as a highly user and SEO friendly content management system.
 For those who have already used WordPress WooCommerce will not cause any difficulties.
 Drupal is a more complicated CMS which will take some time to get around for non-technical users.
 However, if you are eager to use modern Drupal versions Drupal Commerce is a best solution you can choose.

 Next, both platforms are robust and continually evolving.
 They both have to offer a set of basic eCommerce features, and continue adding more advanced functionality.
 However, for a large scale business developing large-scale custom functionality on either plugin can require significant expertise.
 Both platforms continue to offer new features and improvements, reflecting their ongoing commitment to innovation.